 Sir Beets breaks maiden

 Three-year-old colt cleared maiden ranks on Wednesday, winning the Aquashield Roofing Maiden (1100m) at .
-Ridden by , Sir Beets came from last to down his rivals in an impressive performance to by half a length from Old Town Road for trainer Lisa Latta.
+Ridden by , Sir Beets came from last to down his rivals in an impressive performance to by half a length from for trainer .

-Sir Beets had previously finished eighth behind promising galloper , a leading contender for Saturday's Listed (1200m).
-“He didn't have a lot of luck at last start,” Latta said.
-“He missed the kick and got into a few traffic problems and -up at Awapuni it was a nice run.”
+Sir Beets had previously finished eighth behind promising galloper Mogador, a leading contender for Saturday’s Listed (1200m).
+“He didn’t have a lot of luck at Waverley last start,” Latta said.
+“He missed the kick and got into a few traffic problems and fresh-up at it was a nice run.”

 Latta said it was always the plan to ride the horse conservatively from the outside barrier.
 “He drew nine and is a pretty laid-back sort of dude.
 He is still learning his craft and he is a better horse with the blinkers on, so we still have that up our sleeve.
 “He just has such a great temperament.”